 The cost of membership is \$100.00+ tax.
 Students are urged to join the CSRT early in their first year of studies to reap the benefits of the C.S.R.T. membership for three years.
 The benefits include: subscription to Canadian Journal of Respiratory Therapy (CJRT); registration for the CSRT Annual Conference at discounted member rates; free professional liability insurance coverage during the clinical year; and receive a certificate of registry and pin upon the successful completion of the CSRT national certification examination.
-Membership application packages will be distributed during first year.
 Student Membership information and application forms can be obtained from the CSRT website and the TRU RT program CSRT representatives.